 Before we move into any details, I want to answer some common questions about affiliate marketing on Pinterest.

-People often ask me: “Can I make money on Pinterest with affiliate links if I don’t have any website?”, “Are you even allowed to use direct affiliate links on Pinterest?”, “How do you do the affiliate disclosure to be safe?”, “What are the best affiliate programs for Pinterest?”
+People often ask me: “Can I make money or passive income on Pinterest with affiliate links if I don’t have any website or write blog posts?”, “Are you even allowed to use direct affiliate links on Pinterest?”, “How do you do the affiliate disclosure to be safe?”, “What are the best affiliate programs for Pinterest?”

 In this post, I will show you what you should do with affiliate links to increase your affiliate income with Pinterest free traffic.

-Can You Make Money With Affiliate Links On Pinterest?
+Can You Make Money With Affiliate Marketing and Affiliate Links On Pinterest?

-In theory, you can make money with affiliate links because your links will go directly to the site of the product you are trying to sell as an affiliate.
+In theory, you can make money or passive income with affiliate marketing and affiliate links because your affiliate links will go directly to the site of the product you are trying to sell as an affiliate.

 Another thing you need to check out as soon as you join any affiliate program is whether or not they allow using direct links from social media.